alanricheh333/boggle-word-checher/README.md

 This solution is presented in Typescript.

 ## Algorithm explanation
-Please refer to the image: [a relative link](BoggleWordCheckerAlgo.jpeg)
+Please refer to the image: [Algorithm Explained](BoggleWordCheckerAlgo.jpeg)

 ## First-time native installation for local development
 Follow these steps when setting up for the very first time: